SalomePlatform/adao/doc/en/ref_algorithm_ControledFunctionTest.rst

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo01.rst

+This verification algorithm allows to analyze in a simple way the stability of an operator :math:`F` during its execution.
+The operator is any operator, so it can be the observation operator :math:`\mathcal{H}` as well as the evolution operator :math:`\mathcal{D}`, as long as it is provided in each case according to the :ref:`section_ref_operator_requirements`.
+The operator :math:`F` is considered as depending on a vector variable :math:`\mathbf{x}` and on a control vector variable :math:`\mathbf{u}`, the two not necessarily being of the same size, and returning another vector variable :math:`\mathbf{y}`.

-This algorithm allows to verify that a given operator :math:`F`, in particular the observation one, is working correctly and that its call is compatible with its usage in ADAO algorithms.
+The algorithm verifies that the operator is working correctly and that its call is compatible with its usage in ADAO algorithms.
 In practice, it allows to call one or several times the operator, activating or not the "debug" mode during execution.
-The :math:`F` operator is considered to depend on a state vector variable :math:`\mathbf{x}` and on a control vector variable :math:`\mathbf{u}`, the two not necessarily being of the same size.

-Statistics on input and output vectors for each execution of operator are given, and an another global statistic is given at the end of the checking algorithm.
+Statistics on :math:`\mathbf{x}` input and :math:`\mathbf{y}` output vectors are given for each execution of operator, and an another global statistic is given at the end.
 The precision of printed outputs can be controlled to facilitate automatic tests of operator.
 It may also be useful to check the entries themselves beforehand with the intended test :ref:`section_ref_algorithm_InputValuesTest`.

 .. ------------------------------------ ..